 - If the National Traffic Highway Safety Association identifies a threshold level of cannabis to establish impairment and approves a roadside test that can identify it, DPS will report to legislative committees on implementing the device in Vermont.

-- The board would start accepting applications for integrated licenses, labs, and cultivators (prioritizing small ones) by January 15, 2021.
-They would be licensed by February 15, 2021.
+- The board would start accepting applications for integrated licenses, labs, and small cultivators by January 15, 2022.
+They would be licensed by February 15, 2022.

 - The board can re-open the application process at any time.